Large Language Models Could Be Rote Learners: Experiments

-Next, we hypothesize that the LLMs are potential rote learners through the human memory system, which has been characterized by two fundamental components: Long-Term Memorization (LTM) and Short-Term Memorization (STM)~\citet{shiffrin2003chapter}.
+To interpret these results, we draw an analogy between LLM behavior and the human memory system, which comprises two key components: Short-Term Memory (STM) and Long-Term Memory (LTM)~\cite{shiffrin2003chapter}.
 Neurobiological studies reveal that STM relies on transient synaptic protein synthesis with limited temporal persistence and functional scalability.
 In contrast, LTM is constructed through stabilized neuronal memory traces that constitute an enduring knowledge framework.
 This neural architecture not only supports STM operations as a cognitive substrate but also enables sophisticated information generalization across diverse contexts.
-As illustrated in \citet{allen2023physics} and \citet{ovadia2023fine}, LLMs trained with multiple rephrased corpus tend to perform better than LLMs trained with only the original corpus.
-When providing only one format of training corpus, similar to the STM system, LLMs tend to memorize the corpus at token-level rather than knowledge-level.
-In other words, LLMs encode these corpora at a shallow level with the original format.
-After questions are rephrased with methods like our proposed \modelname, the input corpus seems connected with the known knowledge like the LTM for structured storage and enables sophisticated information generalization.
-We show more detailed results in Appendix~\ref{apd:mem_cap}.

-To further validate our hypothesis, we compute the embeddings of MCQs within the qualified MMLU dataset and average the distance between the other closest $1\%$ MCQs.
-We visualize the mean distance of MCQs within the lower left and upper right $2 \times 2$ squares in Fig.~\ref{fig:mem_vs_cap}.
-The results are shown in Fig.~\ref{fig:dist}.
-We surprisingly find that the averaged distance of the Genuine Capability Learning MCQs (\ie MCQs within the upper right $2 \times 2$ squares) is almost half as much as the distance of the Rote Memorization MCQs (\ie MCQs within the lower left $2 \times 2$ squares).
-The result hints that the memorized MCQs are sparsely encoded by MCQs while the non-memorized ones share common embeddings, which is again coincident with the findings of the STM and LTM.

-Though it is well believed that memorization may lead to better but cheating performance of LLMs, we prove that the more LLMs memorize, the worse they are at solving problems.
+This dichotomy aligns with recent observations in LLMs.
+As shown by Allen et al.~\cite{allen2023physics} and Ovadia et al.~\cite{ovadia2023fine}, models trained on corpora with diverse rephrasings exhibit stronger generalization than those trained solely on original formulations.
+When trained on a single fixed corpus format, LLMs, due to their strong memorization capacity, tend to activate their STM system to memorize at the token level, capturing surface patterns rather than abstract knowledge.
+In this sense, \textbf{LLMs are potential rote learners}.
+Reformulations like \modelname appear to facilitate the encoding of knowledge in a more principled, structured and reusable form, akin to LTM, thereby supporting more generalized and robust evaluation.